hamb-ru/capstone/README.md

 or

 <b> 2) Deploy kubernetes cluster to AWS EKS with eksctl { https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html } </b><br>
-- make sure that AWS CLI is installed (it's pre-installed on AWS AMI) and eksctl installed ('make aws-eksctl' if not yet)
+- make sure that AWS CLI is installed (it's pre-installed on AWS AMI)
+- make sure AWS EKSCTL installed ('make aws-eksctl' if not yet)
-- configure AWS CLI <br>
+- configure AWS CLI
 - appropriate policies should be attached to IAM:user - IAM, EKS, EC2, VPC, etc <i> [i did it manually via AWS IAM] </i>
-- run eks_cluster_ceate.sh script:
+- run eks_cluster_ceate.sh script <i> [i excluded this step from pipeline because it takes much time] </i>:<br>
 ![pipeline screen7](screenshots/screenshot07_eks_cluster_00.jpg)

- it will deploy the new cluster "eksctl-capstone-cluster" to AWS EKS
+ it will deploy the new cluster "eksctl-capstone-cluster" to AWS EKS:
 ![pipeline screen8](screenshots/screenshot08_eks_cluster_01.jpg)
- and nodegroup "eksctl-capstone-nodegroup-linux-nodes" according to settings in the script
+ and nodegroup "eksctl-capstone-nodegroup-linux-nodes" according to settings in the script:
 ![pipeline screen9](screenshots/screenshot09_eks_cluster_02.jpg)
- so we will see 3 new ec2 instances running
+ so we will see 3 new ec2 m5.large instances (capstone-linux-nodes-Node) running:
 ![pipeline screen10](screenshots/screenshot10_eks_cluster_03.jpg)

-<b>After we've deployed EKS cluster we could deploy our nginx dummy app to the k8s cluster and check how Green-Blue or Rolling Update are working. </b>
+<b>After we've deployed EKS cluster we could deploy our nginx dummy app to the k8s cluster and check how Green-Blue or Rolling updates are working. </b>

 - We will perform Green-Blue deployment by running pipeline EKS-GB-deployment (jenkinsfile - 'eks/jenkinsfile_eks_gb.txt') <br>
 ![pipeline screen16](screenshots/screenshot16_jenkins_jobs.jpg)
-<i>[ also it could be done by two separate Jenkins jobs - 'jenkinsfile_eks_green.txt' & 'jenkinsfile_eks_blue.txt' or even by manually applying yaml files with app deployment and LoadBalancer services - 'app-deploy-<COLOR>.yaml' & 'svc-<COLOR>.yaml' from 'eks' folder ]</i>
+<i>[ also it could be done by two separate Jenkins jobs 'eks-deployment-(green/blue)',
+jenkinsfiles could be found in eks folder - 'jenkinsfile_eks_(green/bue).txt' or even by manually applying yaml files with app deployment and LoadBalancer services - 'app-deploy-(green/blue).yaml' & 'svc-(green/blue).yaml' from 'eks' folder ]</i>
 ![pipeline screen11](screenshots/screenshot11_eks_green-blue_01.jpg)

 In the post-deployment output stage we can see LoadBalancer's URLs for both deploymens: